Welcome!

 Act I (09) – Why Is This a Musical?

-Performers: Full Cast – Wee, Little, and Adult versions of Curt and Nicole; Ensemble Chorus
+Performers: Wee, Little, and Adult versions of Curt and Nicole and Kids' Ensemble

 Summary: The stage erupts into beautiful chaos as every version of Curt and Nicole (including the newest versions Young Nicole and Young Curt) collide in a single, show-stopping number.
 Why Is This a Musical? is the moment when imagination and reality fully merge in a comedic yet heartfelt anthem about art, purpose, and why stories need to be told.
 The number starts as a self-aware joke (“Why are we singing?
 Who wrote this thing?”) but swells into a unifying celebration of family, creativity, and love.
 As all ages of the siblings come together, the audience sees their journey from playful kids to nostalgic adults reflected in one exhilarating, show stopping musical moment.